raygun101/MarkupKit/README.md

     - (void)appendMarkupElementView:(UIView *)view;

-This method is called on the superview of each view declared in the document (except for the root, which has no superview) to add the view to its parent.
+This method is called on the superview of each view declared in the document to add the view to its parent.
 The default implementation does nothing; subclasses must override this method to implement view-specific behavior.
 For example, `LMColumnView` overrides `appendMarkupElementView:` to call `addArrangedSubview:` on itself.

 Note that if a view's type is defined in a module, the fully qualified class name must be used in the view declaration; e.g.: